Q. Why should I seek the WWCP designation?

 Q. What are the new legal requirements regarding state claims handler certification?

 A. Effective July 1, 2019, changes to WAC 296-15-350 and 360 went into effect governing state certified claims handlers.
-Starting July 1, 2020, all persons handling Washington claims (as described in the rule) outside the state of Washington must obtain state certification.
+Starting July 1, 2020, all persons handling Washington claims (as described in the rule) must obtain state certification.
 Starting July 1, 2021, all individuals seeking certification must, in addition to two or more years' experience in time loss claims management, complete a "comprehensive goal-oriented curriculum approved by the Department and resulting in a workers' compensation professional designation" prior to sitting for the state's certified claims handler exam.

 Q. What is a comprehensive goal-oriented curriculum resulting in a workers' compensation professional designation?